-The existing MF variational inference algorithms in the GPSSM literature \cite{frigola2014variational,frigola2015bayesian,mchutchon2015nonlinear,eleftheriadis2017identification} cannot be directly applied to the TGPSSM.
-For example, to make use of the algorithm in \cite{frigola2014variational}, one has to be able to analytically marginalize out the GP transition function values.
-However, the nonlinear normalizing flow in TGPSSM makes it difficult and even impossible to analytically integrate out the corresponding TGP function values (see Remark \ref{remarl:non-closed-form} in Appx.~\ref{ELBO_1}).
-Furthermore, the existing works, e.g. \cite{mchutchon2015nonlinear,eleftheriadis2017identification}, directly assume that $q(\x_{0:T})$ is a joint Gaussian distribution with a Markovian structure, which can fail to closely match the posterior distribution of the latent states that can be neither Gaussian nor unimodal.
-Another issue is that the existing algorithms overemphasized their capacity of achieving high ELBO value, rather than seeking to learn the informative latent state space representations.
-As a result, the underlying system dynamics can not be well captured, leading to degenerated model inference performance.
-To learn an informative state space representation, one must ensure that the learned state representation can reconstruct the observations and, at the same time, the transition function can characterize the state dynamics \cite{gedon2020deep}.
+Due to the integration of normalizing flow, the existing MF variational inference algorithms in the GPSSM literature \cite{frigola2014variational,frigola2015bayesian,mchutchon2015nonlinear,eleftheriadis2017identification} are not directly applicable to the TGPSSM.
+For example, to make use of the algorithm in \cite{frigola2014variational}, analytical marginalization of the GP transition function values is required.
+However, the nonlinear normalizing flow in the TGPSSM makes it impossible to analytically integrate out the corresponding TGP function values, see Remark \ref{remark:non-closed-form} in Section~\ref{ELBO_1}.
+Additionally, existing works, e.g., \cite{mchutchon2015nonlinear,eleftheriadis2017identification}, directly assume that $q(\x_{0:T})$ is a joint Gaussian distribution with a Markovian structure, which can fail to closely match the posterior distribution of the latent states that can be neither Gaussian nor unimodal.
+Another issue with the existing algorithms is their overemphasis on achieving high ELBO values, rather than learning informative latent state-space representations.
+As a result, the underlying system dynamics cannot be well captured, leading to a degenerated model inference performance.
+To address this issue, one must ensure that the learned state representation can reconstruct the observations and, at the same time, the transition function can characterize the state dynamics \cite{gedon2020deep}.
 In the following subsections, we propose our variational algorithm to address the aforementioned issues.
-By explicitly assuming a non-Gaussian variational distribution and exploiting a constrained optimization framework, the proposed algorithm facilitates the improvement of the inference and state-space representation capacities.
+By explicitly assuming a non-Gaussian variational distribution and exploiting a constrained optimization framework, the proposed algorithm helps improve the inference and state-space representation capacities in TGPSSM.